robtucker/isolog/README.md

 Logger.critical('foo');
 ```

-Data will only be logged if the method invoked exceeds the level set on the handler it will be logged.
+Data will only be logged if the method invoked exceeds the level set on the handler.

 The default log levels are: